StVu1991/PaceJam/README.md

 # PaceJam
-Go to the root of project, open Powershell and run:
+Go to the root of project, open CMD and run:

 set FLASK_APP=market.py